If you have PCOS, Omega 3 fatty acids are an important element to add to your pcos diet.

 But what are they?
 Both Omega 3 and Omega 6 are Essential Fatty Acids.
 They cannot be made within the body and have to be sourced in our diets.
-They help to:

 - Maintain and develop healthy cells walls